jyansir/t2g-former/README.md

 # T2G-Former

-This is the implementation and experiment results of the AAAI 2023 oral paper *T2G-FORMER: Organizing Tabular Features into Relation Graphs Promotes Heterogeneous Feature Interaction* [link](https://arxiv.org/abs/2211.16887)
+This is the implementation and experiment results of the AAAI 2023 oral paper *T2G-FORMER: Organizing Tabular Features into Relation Graphs Promotes Heterogeneous Feature Interaction* (see [Arxiv](https://arxiv.org/abs/2211.16887) version for the full appendix)

-Feel free to report any [issues](https://github.com/jyansir/t2g-former/issues) and post [questions](https://github.com/t2g-former/discussions).
+Feel free to report any [issues or questions](https://github.com/jyansir/t2g-former/issues).

 The implementation of T2G-Former in the original paper is `bin/t2g_former.py`.